Garden Party Ideas

 To make the paper medallions:

 Cut a strip of decorative paper; the wider the strip, the larger the medallion will be.
-(Our strips ranged from about 2-3/4 to 5 inches wide and about 20 inches long.)
+(Our strips range from about 2-3/4 to 5 inches wide and about 20 inches long.)

 Punch a small hole in the top of the medallion.
 Thread string, ribbon, or fishing line through to hang.
 Or, for a collage, hot-glue balsa wood strips to the backs to connect several medallions.

 Ruffled bird's nest fern fronds from the florist compose an unexpected bouquet.
-Single plant fronds of any type work just as well when you bunch them to fill out the container and stand upright.
-Ferns are a good way to stretch your budget and they last much longer than flowers.
+Single plant fronds of any type work just as well when bunched together to fill out the container and stand upright.
+Ferns are a good way to stretch your budget, and they last much longer than flowers.

 Before guests get going, get them growing.
-A potted seedling -- a fern, an herb such as sage or basil, or a sunflower -- makes a fun little growing-season favor.
-A lollipop stick bearing a message finishes off the gift.
+A potted seedling -- a fern, an herb, or a sunflower -- makes a fun little growing-season favor.
+A lollipop stick bearing a message finishes the gift.